jstamant/tabletop.engineering/content/about.md

 ---
 title: About
 date: 2021-08-19
-menu: "main"
 ---

-TODO NEED TO APPROACH THIS LESS LIKE A KNOW-IT-ALL
+Hey, guys - I'm Justin St-Amant.

-Hey, there.
-I'm Justin, and this is my tabletop engineering journal.
+This is my tabletop engineering journal.

 I put together this site to compile my experience as a Game Master (GM), or better yet, as a curator of experiences.
 My goal is to document the hours of